scylladb/care-pet/docs/build-with-rust.md

 }
 ```

-The `new_session` function takes a the config as a parameter and uses `SessionBuilder` class to crete a new session.
+The `new_session` function takes the config as a parameter and uses `SessionBuilder` class to crete a new session.

 ```
 // db/mod.rs